syncfusion-content/flutter-docs/Flutter/installation/Installation-errors.md

 ### Problem

-**Error Message:** Sorry, the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio for Flutter installer.
+**Error Message:** Sorry, the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio&reg; for Flutter installer.

 ![Alert Message](Errors/Installation_Errors_img1.png)